 The password is case sensitive.
-You must use lowercase ge for the password.
+You must use uppercase GE for the password.

-- To use the autologon feature, type ge for the password.
-Press the TAB key and type ge in the Confirm Password box.
-Press ENTER. - To skip the password, press ENTER - To assign a password, type in a password, press the TAB key, and type the password in the Confirm Password box.
-Press ENTER. - 12.
-Press ENTER to continue with Windows NT Setup. - 13.
-Refer to the network setting for your product part number to setup the network. - 14.
-After completing the network setup the system will copy files over and finalize its setup. - 15.
-At the end of the setup process, you will be asked to reboot the system.
-Press ENTER.
+- To use the autologon feature, type GE for the password.
+Press the TAB key and type GE in the Confirm Password box.
+Press Enter. - To skip the password, press ENTER - To assign a password, type in a password, press the TAB key, and type the password in the Confirm Password box.
+Press Enter. - 12.
+Press Enter to continue with Windows NT Setup. - 13.
+You will be prompted with 2 messages to enter a TCP/IP and subnet mask address.